Jurangmangu railway station

 Jurangmangu Station (JMG) is a class III railway station located in Sawah Lama, Ciputat, South Tangerang.
-The station is located at the elevation of +25 metres above sea level, is included in the Operation Area I Jakarta.
+The station is located at an elevation of +25 meters above sea level and is included in Operation Area I Jakarta.
 Even though it is called Jurangmangu, this station is not located in Jurangmangu Village, Pondok Aren District, but is located in the south of Jurangmangu village itself.

+At first, this station was a small railway stop, but eventually it was closed.
+This station was reopened on 16 September 2009 by Jusman Syafii Djamal as Minister of Transportation of the Republic of Indonesia at that time.
+The operation of this station is carried out in order to increase the occupancy of KRL Commuterline passengers on the Tanah Abang – Parungpanjang route.
+This is because previously the distance between KRL stations was quite far, so it was necessary to have a station that could be accessed by local residents.

-Jurangmangu is one of two stations serving the Bintaro housing area, along with Pondok Ranji, located about 2 kilometers northeast.
+Jurangmangu is one of two stations serving the Bintaro Jaya housing area, along with Pondok Ranji, located about 2 kilometers northeast.
 It is also located near the Bintaro XChange mall.
+To access this station, passengers pass under the Ulujami–Serpong Toll Road (from the direction of Bintaro Jaya Xchange Mall (Bintaro Xchange)) or via Cenderawasih Street.
+When walking towards the station, there is a park located in a valley near this station.